-- BCS begins active recruitment for school year 2015-2016 in the first week of December in 2014.
-Interested families can submit an application on the BCS website at www.brooklyncharter.org, in person, by mail or fax in an application - Prospective students attend a comprehensive presentation about the school.
+- BCS begins active recruitment for school year 2016-2017 in the first week of December in 2015.
+Interested families can submit an on-line application through the BCS website at www.brooklyncharter.org Applications can also be submitted in person, by mail or fax. - Prospective students attend a comprehensive presentation about the school.
 The Open Houses will be held in the Winter and Spring - Families that did not attend the Open House will be provided with a packet of information addressing school programs. - School staff will ensure students and parents/guardians understand the values of the school and its social and academic expectations through question and answer sessions and school tours (December-April).